 - 1. Set the ON/OFF switch to the OFF position. - 2.
-Place the unit in the Manual Mode and set the valve position between 25% and 30%. - 3.
-Close the Manual Gas Shutoff Valve located between the Safety Shut-Off Valve (SSOV) and the Air/Fuel Valve (see Figure 6-3). - 4.
+Place the unit in the MANUAL mode and set the valve position between 25% and 30%. - 3.
+Close the manual gas shutoff valve located between the Safety Shut-Off Valve (SSOV) and the Air/Fuel Valve (see Figure 6-3). - 4.
 Set the ON/OFF switch to the ON position to start the unit. - 5.
 The unit should purge and light the Pilot Flame, then it should shut down after reaching the main burner ignition cycle and display FLAME LOSS DURING IGN. - 6.
 Open the valve previously closed in step 3 and press the CLEAR button. - 7.
 Restart the unit and allow it to prove flame. - 8.
 Once flame is proven, close the manual gas valve located between the SSOV (Figure 6-3) and the Air/Fuel Valve. - 9.
-The unit should shut down and Lockout, flashing FLDR in the display. - 10.
-Open the valve previously closed in step 8. - 11.
-Press the CLEAR button.
-The unit should restart and fire.
+The unit should shut down and execute an IGNITION RETRY cycle by performing the following steps: - a) The unit will execute a shutdown purge cycle for a period of 15 seconds and display WAIT FAULT PURGE. - b) The unit will execute a 30 second re-ignition delay and display WAIT RETRY PAUSE. - c) The unit will then execute a standard ignition sequence and display WAIT IGNITION RETRY.